 I arrived very early from London, thanks to a wonderful Cathay Pacific flight, and what better way to start my few weeks in Hong Kong than to stay at the Grand Hyatt Hotel.
 The Grand Hyatt is located on Hong Kong island and has amazing views of Victoria Harbour and Kowloon.
-At the moment there is construction outside the hotel as part of the government’s land reclamation project and Grand Hyatt Hong Kong is eagerly anticipating the completion of the upcoming world class Wanchai waterfront promenade.
+At the moment there is construction outside the hotel as part of the government’s land reclamation project and Grand Hyatt Hong Kong is eagerly anticipating the completion of the upcoming world-class Wanchai waterfront promenade.
 For me this was not distracting at all it was just a confirmation that the Grand Hyatt will continually be increasingly a hot spot to stay here in Hong Kong.
-Hong Kong is city that continually changes with a rapid pace, it is for no reason that it is the world’s most visited city now and for the foreseeable future.
+Hong Kong is a city that continually changes at a rapid pace, it is for no reason that it is the world’s most visited city now and for the foreseeable future.
 What is amazing about the Grand Hyatt is that for such a populated city as Hong Kong, where space is a premium commodity, that the rooms are all very generous in size.
 The Grand Hyatt has 542 rooms and suites and the standard room is a generous 40m2.

-In entering this ship inspired area, it comes to no surprise that the Grand Hyatt Hotel hosts one of largest hotel reception areas in Asia.
+In entering this ship inspired area, it comes to no surprise that the Grand Hyatt Hotel hosts one of the largest hotel reception areas in Asia.
 Space in Hong Kong is rare therefore this enormous atmospheric zone, is very popular and sought after for business guests, and guest coming for its restaurants and wine bars.
-The outstanding size combined with the smell of fresh orchids are a beautiful way to be greeted into the hotel.
-There is ample of parking spaces for pick up and drop off.
+The outstanding size combined with the smell of fresh orchids is a beautiful way to be greeted into the hotel.
+There is ample parking spaces for pick up and drop off.
 The best bit about the interior design is that is the hotel latest take on one of the trending interior eras around the globe right now, which is the eighties, is both subtly and sensitively done.
 There is tactile texture in the form of shagpile rugs and colourful contemporary art.
 In amongst this soothing scene, are very warm and cosy colours such as avocado greens, browns and oranges mixed against yellows and golds.
-The overall atmosphere teamed with live music makes the reception area a must visit.
+The overall atmosphere teamed with live music makes the reception area a must-visit.

 Breakfast Grand Cafe